Who is liable to pay council tax?

 |Resident Licensee||Do you currently occupy your licensed property?||You are liable to pay council tax|

 |Resident of a property||Do you occupy a property which does not fall into the categories above?
 For example, squatting.

 Does no one else occupy the property who would fall into the categories above?

 In the case of married or unmarried couples living together, both persons will be jointly liable for paying the council tax bill.
 People who are joint owners or joint tenants are also jointly liable for the council tax bill.
 In both of these cases all liable parties will be jointly and severally liable to pay the council tax bill, this means that each party is liable for the whole council tax charge, and not just their share of the charge.

 In the case of an unoccupied property the liability for council tax would fall to either the owner/tenancy holder/current licensee of the property.
-However you may qualify for an exemption or discount for these empty periods.
+Find out if you might qualify for an exemption or discount.